Glossary

 Adverse event

-An unwanted medical occurrence reported during or after product exposure, whether or not causality is established.
+An unwanted medical event reported during or after product exposure, whether or not the product caused it.

 Side-effect and adverse-event information depends on product, person, and context.